honza/ggl/README.md

     -V, --version    Prints version information

 OPTIONS:
+    -c, --config <config>    Path to config file
     -u, --until <until>      How far into the past should we go?  e.g. 2022-12-31; defaults to one week ago
 ```

 license